MKLab-ITI/hackair-data-retrieval/README.md

 # hackAIR Decision Support API

-## Description
-The hackAIR Decision Support (DS) API is a dedicated software responsible for: (i) the representation of a problem (request) for decision support in a formal, comprehensible and hackAIR-ontology-compatible way; (ii) the communication between the <a href="https://platform.hackair.eu/" target="_blank">hackAIR UI (app/platform)</a>, or even other third-party DS systems, and the <a href="https://mklab.iti.gr/results/hackair-ontologies/" target="_blank">ontology-based representation and reasoning knowledge base (KB)</a>, which supports the recommendation mechanism.
 The involved web-services were created with the adoption of state-of-the-art technologies: RESTful communication, exchange of information on the basis of JSON objects, etc. The hackAIR DS API is publicly available and may run both as an independent service or as an integrated service on the hackAIR app/platform.

 ## Web-Services
 Up to now, the hackAIR DS API offers the following web services through POST requests:
 * _{BASE_URL}/hackAIR_project/api/dynamicPopulation_: performs the dynamic population of involved data (user profile and enviromnental data) in the hackAIR KB for further manipulation.
 * _{BASE_URL}/hackAIR_project/api/requestRecommendation_: performs a step-by-step process, i.e. (i) receives a JSON object in pre-defined format, through a POST request to the service of discourse, (ii) converts the JSON data to a hackAIR-compatible ontology-based problem description language for populating new instances (user profile details and environmental related data) in the knowledge base; (iii) triggers the hackAIR reasoning mechanism for handling the available data and rules and for inferencing new knowledge, i.e. provide relevant recommendations to the users.

-### Key features
-The hackAIR DS module supports:
-* Multi-threading requests (syncronized, i.e. first come first served).
-* Combined user-profiles' (primary and secondary) requests for decision support.
-* Recommendation messages in three different languages: English, German and Norwegian

 ### JSON parameters